-In February 2011, the U.S. Food and Drug Administration granted clearance for a new type of treatment for axillary hyperhidrosis (excessive underarm sweating) called miraDry. miraDry is now available in North America, Asia Pacific, and Europe. miraDry uses a non-invasive handheld device to deliver precisely controlled electromagnetic energy beneath the underarm skin to the area where sweat glands are located, resulting in thermolysis of the sweat glands.
+In February 2011, the U.S. Food and Drug Administration granted clearance for a new type of treatment for axillary hyperhidrosis (excessive underarm sweating) called miraDry. miraDry is also CE-marked in Europe and available in more than 50 countries. miraDry uses a non-invasive handheld device to deliver precisely controlled electromagnetic energy beneath the underarm skin to the area where sweat glands are located, resulting in thermolysis of the sweat glands.
 It is believed that sweat glands do not grow back after treatment so the effect can be seen almost immediately and results are lasting after two or three physician visits.
 In a clinical study following 120 patients, 70% of miraDry recipients said their sweating no longer bothered them after 1.5 years.
-While miraDry is promising news for those who suffer with underarm sweating, it cannot be used to treat excessive sweating in other areas such as hands or feet because the procedure has been optimized to take into account the physical attributes of the underarms.
+While miraDry is promising news for those who suffer with underarm sweating, it is not yet cleared or optimized to be used to treat excessive sweating in other areas such as hands, feet, back, or groin because the procedure/device has been developed to take into account the physical attributes of the underarms.

 miraDry is a third generation microwave-based device that selectively heats the interface between the skin and underlying fat where the sweat glands reside.
 An integrated vacuum system lifts the skin and underlying tissue a few millimeters into the treatment chamber.
 During the treatment cycle (consisting of energy delivery time and post-cool time) cooling fluid flows through a chamber in contact with the skin, protecting the epidermis and upper dermis from excess heating.
 Structures deeper than the sweat glands are protected from heat injury due to the limited penetration depth of microwave energy.

-In the March 2013 edition of peer-reviewd Seminars in Cutaneous Medicine and Surgery, Carolyn Jacob, MD wrote:
+In the March 2013 edition of peer-reviewed Seminars in Cutaneous Medicine and Surgery, Carolyn Jacob, MD wrote:

 "The treatment of primary axillary hyperhidrosis can be rewarding using noninvasive microwave technology.
 Because the microwaves preferentially target the region of the skin where the sweat glands reside, leading to localized thermolysis of the sweat glands, patients can now benefit from permanent targeted sweat reduction.
 The microwave treatment has been shown to be safe and effective in >6000 procedures to date."